protocol/research-website/content/posts/202106-underlay-tech/index.md

 What type of state does a dataflow editor have?
 For example, text editors have just two state components: the value of the text (as a string, an array of lines, or equivalent), and the location(s) of the cursor(s) and/or selection(s).
 A dataflow editor is more complex, and it's here that we have to make some decisions about the basic model that we want to work with.

 Let's start with a point of clarification.
 It feels natural to describe the state of a dataflow editor as a "graph" of "nodes and edges", but these aren't quite the same as the usual definition of directed graphs.
 Dataflow editors have blocks with labelled input and output *ports;* edges can only connect output ports to input ports (this is different from having edge labels because the ports are labelled on "both sides").
-It'd be more proper to call this kind of thing a "wiring diagram", but we'll continue to use the term "graph" (along with "nodes" and "edges") in a casual sense to refer to the content of the editor.
+It would be more proper to call this kind of thing a "wiring diagram", but we'll continue to use the term "graph" (along with "nodes" and "edges") in a casual sense to refer to the content of the editor.

 <div class="flex fitems-stretch">
 {{<figure src="888E0A5E-68EE-4754-9869-70F5EE5D294A-470-0002F5B977BD1851.png"  alt="directed graph" caption="A classical directed graph" width="250" >}}